-Whilst A Family Affair is really in the genre of lesbian romance books this book isn't primarily for lesbians.
-They have made up their minds on such matters and whilst I know that lesbians will enjoy A FAMILY AFFAIR, and are already reading it, they are not really my target audience.
+Whilst A Family Affair is really in the genre of lesbian romance books this book is not primarily for lesbians.
+They have made up their minds on such matters and whilst I know that they will enjoy A FAMILY AFFAIR, and are already reading it, they are not really my target audience.

 Nor is it for hard-line Christians who have also made up their minds: Lesbianism is an abomination in the eyes of God.
 Read no further...

-I know that A Family Affair will be enjoyed by women who belong to the " women and intimacy " genre of readers, women who love a romantic and intimate yarn, but in all truth I didn't write A Family Affair with them in mind either.
+I know that A Family Affair will be enjoyed by women who belong to the " women and intimacy " genre of readers, women who love a romantic and intimate yarn, but in all truth I did not write A Family Affair with them in mind either.

 And what of Klein-Jan, abducted by his father aged only two?
 Will he ever discover his roots?

 There's a simplistic teaching, utterly false, that all you have to do is give your life to Jesus and everything will be hunky dory.
 Just fine.
 Really?
 Ouma Jansen, a deeply committed Christian, went suddenly blind when she was only twenty-five.
 Worse, her evil son kidnaps her only grandson, Janet's first-born, Klein-Jan from her very home... a lifetime of guilt and remorse ensues.

 I won't pretend A FAMILY AFFAIR will answer all these profound and important questions for many of you fellow seekers, but I do hope that it will add to the debate.
 No answers, but perhaps some of the right questions.
 My mind isn't made up, perhaps yours isn't either.

 Perhaps you are a woman looking for a book on women and romance ... then A FAMILY AFFAIR will certainly be a new flavour of the day for you.
 You WILL love it, hate it, be challenged, laugh and cry with Janet and Santie and that woman of women, blind Ouma Jansen.